niconicosette/re/readme.txt

-the projects in this repository are no longer being maintained & may no longer be working
+most projects in this repository no longer being maintained & may no longer be working. some may be active and used for testing.